Birigui: History

-Nicolau da Silva Nunes met the region attracted by a newspaper article, on the first visit he was charmed by the exuberance and fertility of the lands of the region, especially those that involved the key of Birigui.
-He bought 400 bushels for himself and his representatives, Antonio Gonçalves Torres and Afonso Garcia Franco, and when he returned to Sales de Oliveira, the city where he lived, he placed the lots on sale.
+Nicolau da Silva Nunes first learned of the region through a newspaper article.
+On the first visit, he was charmed by the exuberance and fertility of the lands, and bought 400 alqueires (~968 hectares) for himself and his representatives, Antonio Gonçalves Torres and Afonso Garcia Franco, and when he returned to Sales de Oliveira, the city where he lived, he put the lots up for sale.The founder kept the original name of the location used by the indigenous population, which was also the designation for the way station.
+The name Birigui comes from the Tupi-Guarani language, meaning "fly that always comes", referring to a tiny hematophagous mosquito endemic to the region.